Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: RECHP theory of the high- cuprates: analytical and graphical analysis

-It is worth pointing out that super-exchange energy, $J_{ij}<0$ is about one to two orders of magnitude larger than the energy gap of BCS superconductor, i.e. $10^{-3}$ to $^{10-2}$ compared to $10^{-4}$ eV for energy gap of BCS superconductor.
-Since $\Delta\left( L_{eff}\left( d\right) \right) $ for a given length is a summation of superexchange $J_{ij}$, this could be several orders of magnitude much stronger than BCS and RVB pairing.
-The confinement mechanism is crucial to the explanation of the linear pseudogap region of underdoped cuprates.
+It is worth pointing out that the super-exchange energy, $J_{ij}<0$, is approximately one to two orders of magnitude larger than the energy gap of the BCS superconductor, that is, $10^{-3}$ to $^{10-2}$ eV compared to $10^{-4}$ eV for the energy gap of the BCS superconductor.
+Because $\Delta\left( L_{eff}\left( d\right) \right) $ for a given length is a summation of superexchange $J_{ij}$, this could be several orders of magnitude stronger than the BCS and RVB pairing.